Psalm 69:25

 Their tower is desolated, In their tents there is no dweller.

-Luke 13:35 Look, your house is left to you desolate.
-I tell you, you will not see me again until you say, 'Blessed is he who comes in the name of the Lord.'"
+Look, your house is left to you desolate.
+And I tell you that you will not see Me again until you say, 'Blessed is He who comes in the name of the Lord.'"

-Acts 1:20 "For," said Peter, "it is written in the book of Psalms, "'May his place be deserted; let there be no one to dwell in it,' and, "'May another take his place of leadership.'
+"For it is written in the book of Psalms: 'May his place be deserted; let there be no one to dwell in it,' and, 'May another take his position.'

 Let their habitation be desolate; and let none dwell in their tents.